userid007/fsjs2-html-css/README.md

-These are the frontend project made in Full Stack JavaScript BootCamp.
+These are the frontend projects made in Full Stack JavaScript BootCamp.

-Project's are corrently not are not responsive.
-Work on Desktop.
+Project's are currently are not responsive.
+Works on Desktop.